woodard/libabigail/doc/manuals/abidiff.rst

     changes.
 Added or removed functions and variables do not have any diff nodes tree associated to them.

+  * ``--ctf``

+    When comparing binaries, extract ABI information from CTF debug information, if present.

   * ``--stats``

     Emit statistics about various internal things.